Do you think deeply about social issues? Join us to make a difference!

 If you are a sophomore or sophomore-equivalent during the Spring semester and meet the following requirements, consider applying to the JFEW Eleanor Roosevelt Scholars Program.
 To qualify for the JFEW Eleanor Roosevelt Scholars Program, applicants must:

 - Be a current Sophomore

 - Demonstrate financial need (must have a current FAFSA on file);

-b.
-Be enrolled as a full-time student for each semester during the Program;
+- Be enrolled as a full-time student for each semester during the Program;

-e.
-Demonstrate a strong connection to New York City;
+- Demonstrate a strong connection to New York City;

-Applicants to the Program cannot be enrolled in the CUNY Macaulay Honors Program.
+- Please note that applicants to the Program cannot be enrolled in the CUNY Macaulay Honors Program.